commercial-emacs/commercial-emacs/README.md

 ### What do you mean by "commercial"?

-I would have called this the less invidious-sounding "NonGNU Emacs" after "NonGNU Elpa" which was created to circumvent FSF strictures thereby giving it the necessary procedural latitude to compete with MELPA (for attention, obviously, not dollars).
+I would have called this the less invidious-sounding "NonGNU Emacs" after "NonGNU Elpa" which, like the present endeavor, was created to circumvent FSF strictures thereby giving it the procedural latitude to compete with MELPA (for attention, obviously, not dollars).
 But describing something by what it is **not** breaks some basic marketing rule.

 ### How is the code different thus far?